she11fish/youtube-pitch-transposer/README.md

 ## Why?

 If you don't like installing extensions like me, I like to google a specific thing I want to do and just use it.
-However when googling up YouTube Pitch Transposer, can't find any online which is a bit disappointing.
+However, when googling up YouTube Pitch Transposer, I couldn't find any which is a bit disappointing.
 Therefore, I created this website to fulfill this purpose.

 ## Features